 It also has a locking mechanism to prevent it from accidentally turning on in your bag.
 What really distinguishes this headlamp from the rest is that it works on rechargeable batteries that you can recharge using a solar panel or USB outlet.

 This compact Jetboil stove is one of the most efficient backpacking stoves on the market and it’s perfect for exploring Hawaii.
 Weighing just under a pound, the Jetboil can bring 2 cups of water to a rolling boil in 2 minutes.
 With one fuel canister, which you’ll have to pick up once on the island, you can boil up to 42 cups of water, so you’ll probably only need one canister for your entire trip.
 This lightweight cooking system is awesome for boiling water and making coffee (so you can save money on coffee out), as well as heating up simple meals.

 **Don’t forget you can’t fly with fuel canisters but once you’re on the island you can pick up fuel at Walmart or a hardware store.

 Who doesn’t want to take a hammock nap on the beach in Hawaii?
-A hammock may sound like a luxury item to add to your Hawaii packing list…but this lightweight hammock by ENO will hardly take up any room in your bag.
-With their Helios suspension straps, set up between a couple of shady palms is a cinch.
+A hammock may sound like a luxury item to add to your Hawaii packing list, but this lightweight hammock by ENO will hardly take up any room in your bag and it has room for two, so you only need to bring one.